elastic-infra/knife-director/README.md

 # Knife::Director

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/knife/director`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+This gem provides wrappers for `knife bootstrap` or `knife zero` and so on.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Gemfile:

 ```ruby
 gem 'knife-director'